 - A schedule with three trimesters per year, which leaves two breaks of approximately six weeks in summer and between Thanksgiving and New Year's, so you can maintain your personal and professional life.

-- Many faculty who hold doctoral-level degrees and/or who are APTA-board-certified clinical specialists.
+- All faculty hold doctoral-level degrees and many are APTA board-certified clinical specialists.

 - Long humanistic tradition of treating patients as people first; treating students as colleagues; and fostering camaraderie among students.

-The Transitional Physical Therapy Education Program (Advanced Standing) at Western University of Health Sciences, College of Allied Health Professions is not accredited nor subject to accreditation by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: www.capteonline.org.
+The Doctor of Physical Therapy (Advanced Standing) program in the Department of Physical Therapy Education at Western University of Health Sciences, College of Allied Health Professions is not accredited nor subject to accreditation by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: www.capteonline.org.